 Aiding in the decision-making process of medical professionals and procurement teams.

-Not to mention, these healthcare marketing videos help establish the brand as a credible authority that other healthcare consumers can rely on.
+These healthcare marketing videos also help establish the brand as a credible authority that other healthcare consumers can rely on.

-Our latest video marketing survey found 96% of people finding educational videos useful in increasing retention and understanding.
+Our latest video marketing survey found that 96% of people find animated educational videos useful in increasing retention and understanding.

 Videos are a great tool for boosting retention and understanding (Source: B2W’s Video Marketing Survey 2024)